mcdafydd/scini-cockpit/README.md

 ** NOTE: the named volume is only loaded into the openrov container to work in this environment.
 If you want to make changes to containers other than openrov-cockpit, be careful not to lose changes made inside the writeable, non-persistent layer of a container without a named volume. **

-## Co-Pilot Interface
+### Co-Pilot Interface

+The co-pilot web interface functions as a lightweight multi-page application that interacts with the SCINI websocket video streams, MQTT controls/telemetry, and Elphel cameras.
+Users will typically open many tabs at once on the same system.
+We use a shared worker to maintain a single MQTT connection per system.

 The files in `assets/www` and `assets/www-ro` are copied into the openrov container in `/opt/openrov/` and are served to clients in two ways:

 * The mjpg_streamer process' output_http.so plugin.
 This standalone binary is compiled into the openrov container and is managed by OpenROV.
-* A static alias in OpenROV's Nginx reverse proxy
+* A static alias in OpenROV's Nginx reverse proxy - in future versions, this will likely be the only way this application is served.

 ### Keep Web Interface in a Single Directory